-Yes, God is full of surprises - shocking, unexpected, unforeseen surprises - and those surprises are on full display in the very first Christmas.
+Yes, God is full of surprises - shocking, unexpected, unforeseen surprises - and they're on full display at Christmas.

 But that doesn't mean He is unpredictable.
 Actually, He is unchanging.
-He is the same yesterday, today and forever.
+He is the same yesterday, today, and forever (Hebrews 13:8).
 And that means the God who surprised people at the first Christmas is still interrupting lives today.
 He is still taking people who already had plans and inviting them into something new, something they didn't see coming, or at least never imagined could happen to them.

 This Christmas I want you to realize that God used a young woman and her fiancé to shake the world.
 She had never been married before, had no experience as a mom, and God used her anyway.
-Joseph was thinking practically, like most other men: what do I need to do next at work, for the wedding and the big trip?
-He didn't grow up planning for any of this.
+Joseph didn't grow up planning for any of this.
+He was busy thinking practically, like most other men: what do I need to do next at work, for the wedding, and to get us ready for the big trip to Bethlehem?

-Shepherds were the lower class people of their day, blue-collar workers, normal folk watching over normal flocks, just doing daily life.
-They may have prayed to God, but they never expected to see Him in flesh.
+Shepherds were the lower-class people of their day, blue-collar workers, normal folk watching over normal flocks, just doing daily life.
+They may have prayed to God, but they never expected to see Him in the flesh or listen to a chorus of angels.

 Later, Jesus would surround himself with government contractors like tax collectors, and small businessmen working as fishermen - ordinary people - and He would use them in extraordinary ways.
-He would surprise them by calling them to be a part of something He was doing.
+He would surprise them by calling them to be part of something He was doing.

 So don't be too shocked when God shows up in your life, expect the unexpected.
-It is supernaturally normal for God to call you, move you, guide you into His plans and purposes.
+It is supernaturally normal for God to call you, move you, and guide you into His plans and purposes.

-But let's be honest, sometimes God does things that bring us to a crisis point - we have to think things through because, this isn't what I had planned, this isn't how I thought things would work out, I never thought that I would be the kind of person who... and you fill in the blank - but suddenly it seems like God has shown up, it seems like He is at work, it seems like there's more going on here and you just can't shake it.
+But let's be honest, sometimes God does things that bring us to a crisis point - we have to think it through because, this isn't what I had planned, this isn't how I thought things would work out, I never thought that I would be the kind of person who... and you fill in the blank - but suddenly it seems like God has shown up, it seems like He is at work, it seems like there's more going on here and you just can't shake it.
 You're at a crisis point and it's going to take faith and courage to respond.

-Well, look at the Christmas story - look at what happened to those who did.
+Well, look at the Christmas story - look at what happened to those who were willing to submit and surrender control of their lives to God.